This document is also available in these formats: PDF.

 You may only initiate Scavenging once per Turn.

-Combat consists of 1 round of Charm Combat followed by an unlimited number of rounds of Physical Combat.
+Combat consists of Charm Combat followed by Physical Combat.

-Charm Combat may be optional.
-Discuss it with your opponents before you begin play.
+Charm Combat is optional.
+Discuss it with the other players before the game.

 During Combat, spent Energy is regained at 1 point per round of Combat.
 All expended Energy is restored at the end of Combat.